yunji-seo/yunji-seo.github.io/_projects/13_project.md

 ### __Overview__

 As Korea approaches a super-aged society (projected 20.6% elderly population by 2025), the mobility rights of the elderly have become a critical social issue.
-This project examines the limitations of current transportation systems for the elderly—specifically safety concerns and the digital divide—and evaluates the applicability of shared mobility solutions (Ride-sharing and Car-sharing).
+This project examines the limitations of current transportation systems for the elderly, specifically safety concerns and the digital divide, and evaluates the applicability of shared mobility solutions (Ride-sharing and Car-sharing).
 The final proposal suggests a hybrid, community-driven service model tailored to suburban elderly populations.
 <br>

 ### __Problem Identification__